josueclement/Enigma.Cryptography.DataEncryption/README.md

 ### Decryption process

-1. Read the header from the input stream.
+1. Read and validate the common prefix (identifier, type, version) from the input stream.
+2. Dispatch to the version-specific decryption handler based on the version byte.
+3. Read the version-specific header fields (cipher, key fingerprint, nonce, encapsulation).
-2. Validate that the supplied private key matches the fingerprint stored in the header.
+4. Validate that the supplied private key matches the fingerprint stored in the header.
 Throws `InvalidOperationException` if they do not match.
-3. Decapsulate the shared secret from the encapsulation using the ML-KEM-1024 private key.
+5. Decapsulate the shared secret from the encapsulation using the ML-KEM-1024 private key.
-4. Decrypt the input stream into the output stream.
+6. Decrypt the input stream into the output stream.
-5. Clear the secret from memory.
+7. Clear the secret from memory.

 ### Usage